 Portola Springs participates in a "flipped" Back to School Night.
-During the first month of school, the principal will send home a PowerPoint for the teachers to present the curriculum, policies, and procedures for the year.
-The Back To School evening in September is a "meet and greet" and an opportunity for parents to sign up for a variety of volunteer opportunities.
-This is a night for parents only.
+During the first month of school, the principal will send home a video from the teachers to present the curriculum, policies, and procedures for the year.
+The Back To School evening in August is a "meet and greet" and an opportunity for parents to sign up for a variety of volunteer opportunities.
+This is a night for adults only.
 Staff may discuss general information, not specific student progress.